Getty Images/iStockphoto

 7. System uptime

-Evaluating the new ERP's uptime compared to the old system is an important metric because a nonfunctioning ERP can significantly affect employee productivity.
+Evaluating the new ERP's uptime compared to the old system is an important metric because a nonfunctioning ERP can significantly affect employee productivity and customer satisfaction.
 Another critical measurement is system responsiveness or performance, since a slow system will affect all users.
 The company may notice a difference if the new ERP system is a cloud-based ERP, as the IT team has greater control over uptime and responsiveness with an on-premises system than a cloud-based ERP, which places the responsibility of a stable system on the vendor.

 Company leaders can use metrics from the previous ERP as a benchmark when measuring system uptime.